thisisakashmahajan/grocery_sales_analysis/README.md

 To download the grocery dataset, [click here](https://www.kaggle.com/datasets/mohamedharris/supermart-grocery-sales-retail-analytics-dataset)

 **Description:**

 This project is aimed at finding useful sales patterns and produce knowledge on based on the target dataset.
 This project is completed under Internship program by CodeClause.
+The dataset used in the experiments is completely fictional (as disclosed by author).
+However, the experiments carried on the dataset could be applicable to similar business scenario.

 **Disclaimer:**
 1. This project is result of original work